temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 temporal server start-dev
 ```

-If a Service is already running, you do not (and cannot) have to re-launch it again.
+If a Service is already running, you do not have to re-launch it again.
 If you are running a Unix-like system, you can check for this by issuing `pgrep`: